luiscarlosgph/grabcut/README.md

 GrabCut library (libgrabcut.so)
 -------------------------------
-This repository contains a library and sample programs in C++ and Python that use the library.
+This repository contains a library (and exemplary programs in C++ and Python that use the library).
-The library implements GrabCut with CUDA-based Gaussian Mixture Models.
-It works seamlessly in C++ and Python (see minimal code snippets below).
+It implements GrabCut with CUDA-based Gaussian Mixture Models, and works seamlessly in C++ and Python (see minimal code snippets below).
 The code has been tested under the following configuration:

 * Ubuntu 20.10